johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    Given this it makes sense to train it.
 (We know what it is like to have an untrained mind).
    An untrained mind allows us to be unhappy despite things being about as good as they can possibly be.
    Even when everything is fine many of us are consumed by stress.
 Most of our time is spent thinking of things we need/want to do, or wish we hadn't done.
    We spend very little time truly content and focused on the present.
 Because of this we often fail to really connect with people around us.
    Understanding our minds through meditation is the best way to correct this.
    Spend most of our lives seeking to Become Happy.
    However we can only truly Be Happy in the present.
    Very few of us can come to rest in the present and experience the peace and fulfillment available there.
    The luckiest people in the world still live on the treadmill.
-They reach thier goals only to find each was a kind of mirage.
+They reach their goals only to find each was a kind of mirage.
    Getting what you want out of life is not quite good enough.
    Conversely, its also true that you can be happy in an emergency.
    It is a fact of the human mind that genuine well-being is available even in periods of intense physical stress.